Advocacy at CTC

-What makes CTC’s advocacy distinct is that it is directly informed by our clinical practice and community-based programs.
+CTC’s advocacy is distinct because our work is directly informed by our clinical practice and community-based programs.
 Every day, our therapists and staff work alongside LGBTQ+ clients navigating Illinois’ mental health, employment, housing, and government systems.
 That lived and clinical insight drives our policy priorities, legislative work, and systems-change strategies.

 Current Advocacy Priorities